-- In "Queeg", Holly is executed by deletion in a pretty clear shout-out to HAL-9000: in this case, while singing a farewell song, his voice drops lower and lower until he finally fades away... up until it turns out that the events of the episode were faked by Holly, including his "death".
+- In "Queeg", Holly is executed by deletion in a pretty clear shout-out to HAL-9000: while singing a farewell song of "I'll Say Goodbye To Love," his voice drops lower and lower until he finally fades away... up until it turns out that the events of the episode were faked by Holly, including his "death".

 - A similar instance of this trope occurs in "The Last Day", when Hudzen 10 suffers a metaphysical dichotomy as a result of being told that there's no such thing as Silicon Heaven: treating this as a full-blown Logic Bomb, Huzen's voice slows to a drone and trails off as he breaks down.

 - In the episode "Descent," Data's brother Lore is finally deactivated for good, his voice slowly plunges into a slow-motion drone as Data forcibly shuts him down.

 - In the episode "The Offspring," Data's daughter Lal suffers a cascade failure and is dying, her voice winding down abruptly with her final word: human.